Morocco

 Prehistory and Antiquity

-Morocco has been in existence and been inhabited since 190, 000 BC during the Paleolithic times which lasted between 190, 000 to 90, 000 BC.
-The is a recent publication that shows homo sapiens stayed in morocco and it is estimated that they were living in morocco 315, 000 years before the present.
+Morocco has been in existence and has been inhabited since 190, 000 BC during the Paleolithic times, which lasted between 190, 000 and 90, 000 BC.
+There is a recent publication that shows homo sapiens stayed in Morocco, and it is estimated that they were living in Morocco 315, 000 years before the present.
 The country was more green and fertile compared to how it is nowadays.
 Some studies show that there is a close link between Saami and Berbers.
 Morocco became a realm during ancient Carthage as a part of the empire.
-The earliest known empire was called the Kingdom of Mauretania under a king was called King Baga.
+The earliest known empire was called the Kingdom of Mauretania, under a king named King Baga.
 The kingdom should not be confused with modern-day Mauritania because they are not the same thing.
-Modern-day Mauritania has its history dating back to around 225 BC.
+Modern-day Mauritania has a history dating back to around 225 BC.

 Roman and Berber